About UMMA

 Our Partners

-The founding members of UMMA centre moved to Melbourne in the early 1960’s and 1970’s.
+The founding members of UMMA Centre migrated to Melbourne during the 1960s and 1970s,

-In 1984, a Uniting Church on 72-74 George Street was available for purchase.
-The elders at that time collected funds from within their sources to purchase the facility.
+In 1984, a Uniting Church located at 72–74 George Street became available for purchase.
+The elders of the community rallied together, raising funds from within their own networks to acquire the property and formally established the UMMA Centre in 1985.

-This was a humble beginning and at that time a handful number of families attended the facility.
-The elders established a governance framework under UMMA’s constitution and progressively drew plans for the suitability and expansion of the facility as a mosque and community centre.
+This marked a humble beginning, with only a handful of families attending the facility.
+Guided by a shared vision, the elders established a governance framework under UMMA’s constitution and began planning for the site’s transformation into a mosque and community centre.